• Skip to main content

 Top Accessibility Questions Received by the Instructional Designers

-How do I access the Ally report and find the overall score for my Blackboard course?
+How do I access the Ally report and find the overall score for my Brightspace course?

 What does it mean when it says my document needs headings?